-When an externally-defined function is invoked, actual argument values and result value are converted when possible using the type mapping table for Java or PMML (see Table 47).
-When a conversion is not possible, null is substituted.
+When an externally-defined function is invoked, actual argument values and result value are converted using the type mapping table for Java or PMML [ref to this table in Types and Inference] (see Table 47).
+Then a conversion is not possible, null is substituted.
 If a result cannot be obtained, e.g. an exception is thrown, the result of the invocation is null.
-If the externally-defined function is of type PMML, and PMML invocation results in a single predictor output, the result of the externally-defined function is the single predictor output's value
+If the externally-defined function is of type PMML, and PMML invocation repredictor output, the result of the externally-defined function is the single predictor output's value.